 Please submit a report to us at firstname.lastname@example.org before engaging in conduct that may be inconsistent with or unaddressed by this policy.

 You are responsible for paying any taxes associated with rewards.
 We may modify the terms of this program or terminate this program at any time.
 We won't apply any changes we make to these program terms retroactively.
 Reports from individuals who we are prohibited by law from paying are ineligible for rewards.
-RightMesh, Left of the Dot Media Inc and related company employees and their family members are not eligible for bounties.
+RightMesh, Left Technologies Inc. and related company employees and their family members are not eligible for bounties.

-In order to encourage the adoption of bug bounty programs and promote uniform security best practices across the industry, RightMesh and Left of the Dot Media Inc reserves no rights in this bug bounty policy and so you are free to copy and modify it for your own purposes.
+In order to encourage the adoption of bug bounty programs and promote uniform security best practices across the industry, RightMesh and Left Technologies Inc. reserves no rights in this bug bounty policy and so you are free to copy and modify it for your own purposes.
 This bug bounty policy was originally copied and modified from the fine example provided free by Dropbox.

 All rewards are paid in the Canadian dollars.